oils-for-unix/oils/doc/regex-manual.md

     $x =~ /\d+/

-The Perl expression has three more puncutation characters:
+The Perl expression has three more punctuation characters:

 - We don't need sigils in expression mode
 - The operator is `~` not `=~`